The Link Between Cholesterol Levels and Heart Health

 Types of Cholesterol

-So, the confusing thing is that there are two types of cholesterol, and one you actually need to support heart health.
+There are two types of cholesterol: good cholesterol and bad cholesterol.
+You actually need good cholesterol to support heart health.
 Once you understand how to identify the good over the bad, the easier it will be to make healthier choices for your heart.

-HDL Cholesterol (Good) – Healthy levels may protect you against heart attack and stroke.
+HDL Cholesterol (Good) – Healthy levels of good cholesterol may protect you against heart attack and stroke.
 HDL is responsible for carrying bad cholesterol away from the heart and depositing it in the liver for disposal.

-LDL Cholesterol (Bad) – This is the type that leaves fatty build-ups in your arteries, causing them to narrow and lead to potentially life threatening conditions such as heart attack and stroke.
+LDL Cholesterol (Bad) – This is the type of cholesterol that leaves fatty build-ups in your arteries, causing them to narrow and lead to potentially life threatening conditions such as heart attack and stroke.

 Every choice you make towards improving your heart health makes a difference.
-Here are some examples of foods to focus on and avoid.
+Here are some examples of foods to focus on and foods to avoid.

 • Oats and barley